smbjorklund/media_update/doc/repo.md

 [markdown](http://daringfireball.net/projects/markdown).
 Run `make` in this directory to convert it to HTML and then start browsing at `doc/index.html`.

-The `doc/doc/` directory is the place to drop off related MS-Word documents and such.
+The `doc/doc/` directory is the place to drop off related MS-Word documents, PDFs, and such.

 ### `bin/`